Package insert / product label

 - Others: dwarfism, mental retardation

-Genitourinary: Endometriosis, ovarian cyst (ovarian enlargement or cysts could, as such, be complicated by adnexal torsion), ovarian hemorrhage, tubal pregnancy, uterine hemorrhage
+Genitourinary: Endometriosis, ovarian cyst (ovarian enlargement or cysts could, as such, be complicated by adnexal torsion), ovarian hemorrhage, tubal pregnancy, uterine hemorrhage, reduced endometrial thickness.

 Visual Disorders: Abnormal accommodation, cataract, eye pain, macular edema, optic neuritis, photopsia, posterior vitreous detachment, retinal hemorrhage, retinal thrombosis, retinal vascular spasm, temporary or prolonged loss of vision, possibly irreversible.

-Tolerance, abuse, or dependence with Clomid has not been reported.
+Tolerance, abuse, or dependence with clomiphene citrate has not been reported.

 Signs and Symptoms

-Toxic effects accompanying acute overdosage of Clomid have not been reported.
-Signs and symptoms of overdosage as a result of the use of more than the recommended dose during Clomid therapy include nausea, vomiting, vasomotor flushes, visual blurring, spots or flashes, scotomata, ovarian enlargement with pelvic or abdominal pain.
+Toxic effects accompanying acute overdosage of clomiphene citrate have not been reported.
+Signs and symptoms of overdosage as a result of the use of more than the recommended dose during clomiphene citrate therapy include nausea, vomiting, vasomotor flushes, visual blurring, spots or flashes, scotomata, ovarian enlargement with pelvic or abdominal pain.
 (See CONTRAINDICATIONS: Ovarian Cyst.)

-The acute oral LD50 of Clomid is 1700 mg/kg in mice and 5750 mg/kg in rats.
+Oral LD 50.
+The acute oral LD 50 of clomiphene citrate is 1700 mg/kg in mice and 5750 mg/kg in rats.
 The toxic dose in humans is not known.

-It is not known if Clomid is dialyzable.
+Dialysis.
+It is not known if clomiphene citrate is dialyzable.